E-Dmz/SelfTweetingScript/README.md

 # SelfTweetingScript
 ## First step
-### exemplify how you can tweet with Python and Twitter's API
+### examplify how you can tweet with Python and Twitter's API
 From a Jupyter notebook / VSCode / bash / cron job, using the ![python-twitter library](https://python-twitter.readthedocs.io/en/latest/twitter.html)

 ![Original](Original/Original.png)